Gout is a painful disease that can make your feet feel like they are on fire.

-You should also consider how absorbent your compression socks are—this will help determine which type of fabric they’re made from!
+You should also consider how absorbent your stockings are—this will help determine which type of fabric they’re made from!

 The best option for people with gout would be one that wicks away moisture well (which means it won’t retain moisture), stays soft against skin (so as not to cause irritation), dries quickly after use (to avoid bacterial growth), and doesn’t irritate skin when worn over long periods of time.”

 It is important to choose the correct size of compression sock.